top of page

 • the right to appoint or remove the majority of the board of directors

 Existing directors must do so when filing their next confirmation statement.
-PSC must also complete the process according to new time limits of their registration at Companies House.
+Existing PSC must also complete the process within 14 days of the company’s confirmation statement date.

 It will be a criminal offence to act as a director without a verified identity once these rules are active.